mctinker/Map-Tasker/README.md

 - [x] Display progress bar for diagram view

-- [ ] Add 'Search' and 'Word Wrap' to the Map view.
+- [x] Add 'Search' and 'Word Wrap' to the Map view.

+- [x] Add 'Search' to the Diagram view.

 - [ ] Support additional plugins